Why Being in Nature Will Benefit Your Mental Health

 Castell Dinas Bran in the distance on a sunny day while adventuring in North Wales because being outdoors will improve your mental health

+Another benefit of nature on mental health is its ability to ground you.
 Being outside in nature offers you the chance to re-centre and focus on yourself, away from daily distractions.
-Going for a walk through the woods or by the sea, even a stroll through your local park, can give you that much-needed head space to think through your problems and help find solutions.
+Going for a walk through the woods or by the sea, even a stroll through your local park, can give you that much-needed headspace to think through your problems and help find solutions.

-It’s been proven that ecotherapy (a type of formal treatment which involves doing activities outside in nature) can help with mild to moderate depression.
+It’s been proven that ecotherapy (a type of formal treatment that involves doing activities outside in nature) can help with mild to moderate depression.
+This highlights the fundamental importance of nature in human wellness.

-One of our most popular tours, our Wild Wellness Retreat, is completely focused on reconnecting with nature and re-centering yourself, while in the gorgeous countryside of North Wales.
+One of our most popular tours, our Mindful Walking Retreat, is completely focused on reconnecting with nature and re-centring yourself, while in the gorgeous countryside of North Wales.
 Being immersed in nature on this experience offers you the chance to refocus your mind and rebalance yourself, because simply being active outdoors will improve your mental health.

 Poppy Backshall holding a yoga pose on a hillside in North Wales to boost mental wellness